 Skip to article frontmatterSkip to article content

-Scales of size and mass in the Universe.
+Size and mass scales in the Universe.

-However, let us state the conditions necessary for the validity of the Newtonian perturbation theory.
-The first obvious condition is that the perturbation of the metric gμνg_{\mu\nu} and the energy-momentum tensor TμνT^{\mu\nu} must be small.
-In the case of non-relativistic matter, this means that the perturbations of the density δρ\delta \rho must remain small in front of the mean density ρ0\rho_0 i.e. δρ/ρ01\delta \rho/\rho_0 \ll 1.
-The perturbations of the gravity field δϕ\delta \phi are also weak compared to the mean gravity field ϕ0\phi_0 i.e. δϕ/ϕ01\delta \phi / \phi_0 \ll 1.
+However, let us state the necessary conditions for the validity of the Newtonian perturbation theory.
+A first obvious condition is that the perturbation of the metric gμνg_{\mu\nu} and of the energy-momentum tensor TμνT^{\mu\nu} must be small.
+In the case of non-relativistic matter, this means that density perturbations δρ\delta \rho must remain small compared to the average density ρ0\rho_0 i.e. δρ/ρ01\delta \rho/\rho_0 \ll 1.
+Perturbations of the gravitational field δϕ\delta \phi are also small compared to the average gravitational field ϕ0\phi_0 i.e. δϕ/ϕ01\delta \phi / \phi_0 \ll 1.

-But in order to return to Newtonian gravity in a homogeneous expanding space-time and study only density perturbations, there is another condition.
-The size of the regions showing a deviation from the average properties of the universe (or the wavelength of the modes considered) must be much smaller than the Hubble radius RH=c/HR_H={c / H}, because in Newtonian gravity the interaction propagates instantaneously.
-If this is not the case, by the time the information from a collapsing region has travelled to the other side of the region, the expansion factor has changed significantly: a situation that obviously cannot be dealt with using Newtonian gravity in a homogeneously expanding space-time.
+But to be able to return to Newtonian gravity in a homogeneous expanding spacetime and study only density perturbations, there is another condition.
+The size of the studied regions must be much smaller than the Hubble radius DH=c/HD_H={c / H}, because in Newtonian gravitation the interaction propagates instantaneously.
+If the structure is of cosmological size, by the time the information from a collapsing region has traveled to its boundaries, the expansion factor changes significantly: a situation that obviously cannot be treated using Newtonian gravity.
+We therefore only consider structures of size much smaller than DHD_H to be able to assume that the gravitational force propagates instantaneously in the structure with respect to the expansion rate of the Universe.

-v(t,r)=0,P(t,r)=p0,ρ(t,r)=ρ0.\vec v(t, \vec r)= \vec 0, P(t, \vec r) = p_0, \rho(t, \vec r) = \rho_0.
+v(t,r)=0,P(t,r)=p0,ρ(t,r)=ρ0\vec v(t, \vec r)=\vec 0, P(t, \vec r) = p_0, \rho(t, \vec r) = \rho_0

-v(t,r)=v0+δv(t,r)P(t,r)=P0+δP(t,r)ρ(t,r)=ρ0+δρ(t,r)\begin{align*} \vec v(t, \vec r) & = \vec v_0 + \delta \vec v(t, \vec r) \\ P(t, \vec r) & = P_0 + \delta P(t, \vec r) \\ \rho(t, \vec r) & = \rho_0 + \delta \rho(t, \vec r) \end{align*}
+v(t,r)=v0+δv(t,r)P(t,r)=P0+δP(t,r)ρ(t,r)=ρ0+δρ(t,r)\begin{align*} \vec v(t, \vec r) & = \vec v_0 + \delta \vec v(t, \vec r) \\ P(t, \vec r) & = P_0 + \delta P(t, \vec r) \\ \rho(t, \vec r) & = \rho_0 + \delta \rho(t, \vec r) \\ \end{align*}

-χS=1VVPS1ρ0δρδP.\chi_S = -\frac{1}{V} \left.\frac{\partial V}{\partial P} \right\vert_S \approx \frac{1}{\rho_0} \frac{\delta \rho}{\delta P}.
+χS=1VVPS1ρ0δρδP\chi_S = -\frac{1}{V} \left.\frac{\partial V}{\partial P}\right\vert_S \approx \frac{1}{\rho_0} \frac{\delta \rho}{\delta P}

-δρ=ρ0χSδP.\delta \rho = \rho_0 \chi_S \delta P.
+δρ=ρ0χSδP\delta \rho = \rho_0 \chi_S \delta P

 ρt+div (ρv)=0δρt+ρ0div δv=0\frac{\partial \rho}{\partial t} + \diverg \left(\rho \vec v\right) = 0 \Rightarrow \frac{\partial \delta \rho}{\partial t} + \rho_0 \diverg \delta \vec v = 0

-As the fluid is perfect, its dynamics is governed by the Euler equation (Navier-Stokes without viscosity):
+Since the fluid is perfect, its dynamics is governed by the Euler equation (Navier-Stokes without viscosity):

 vt+(vgrad )v=1ρgrad P+gδvt=1ρ0grad δP\frac{\partial \vec v}{\partial t} + \left(\vec v \cdot \grad\right)\vec v = - \frac{1}{\rho} \grad P + \cancel{\vec g} \Rightarrow \frac{\partial \delta \vec v}{\partial t} = - \frac{1}{\rho_0} \grad \delta P